Skip to content

 Creating Components

-DomKit supports reusable components:
+DomKit supports several ways to create reusable components:

 const { h, createComponent, render } = DomKit;